 - Keep them warm.
 Again, keep the water the proper temperature and keep the environment warm and calm.
 Have your towel and change of clothes ready to go for afterward.

-- Babies need support.
+- Support your baby.
 Keep them supported at the head and neck using your free hand to bathe them.
-Again, using a washcloth to cover baby can help them feel secure protected in the bath.
+Using a washcloth to cover baby can help them feel secure protected in the bath.

 - Take note of baby’s mood.
 Pay attention to how your baby reacts to bath time to help choose the best time of day for bathing.
 Some children are invigorated by baths while others begin to feel sleepy and relaxed afterward.